hthuwal/sign-language-character-recognition/README.md

 Do cite this paper, if you find it useful. :)

+# Datset Used

+The dataset can be found [here](http://www.massey.ac.nz/~albarcza/gesture_dataset2012.html).
+Do cite their work if you plan to use their dataset.

 # Setup and Usage
 The repository contains the following two approaches to classify the sign language(ASL) characters (static).